finos-labs/learnaix-h-2025/submission-instructions.md

 ## Repository Submission Requirements

 Each team will be required to submit a GitHub repository with their project.
-The GitHub repos **must** meet the following criteria:

-1. Repository must live within the https://github.com/finos-labs GitHub Org.
+The repository **must** live within the [https://github.com/finos-labs](https://github.com/finos-labs) GitHub Org, and must include the information listed below.
-2. Completion of below information

 # 📬 NatWest Hack4ACause hackathon Project Submission Instructions

 Please complete this file and include it in your repository (`README.md`) when submitting your hackathon project.

 ---

+## 📄 Summary of Your Solution (under 150 words)

+Briefly describe:

+- What problem does your solution solve?
+- How does it work?
+- What technologies did you use?

 ## 👥 Team Information